 From here I drove up along the border through County Tyrone to the walled city of Derry, the only remaining completely walled city in Ireland.
-Derry has a complicated history, but is now a thriving city with a great food scene.
+Derry has a complicated history but is now a thriving city with a great food scene.
 To understand what the people have been through, it’s worth taking a city tour, which will give you an overview of the last 1500 years.
 To learn even more about the city, head to the Tower Museum, which contains two exhibitions; The Story of Derry and the Armada shipwreck – La Trinidad Valencera, which sunk in Kinnego Bay, Donegal in 1588.
-Close to the museum is the Guildhall, which is free to enter and contains some spectacular stain glass windows.
+Close to the museum is the Guildhall, which is free to enter and contains some spectacular stained glass windows.

 Inland and uphill from Downhill is Gortmore Viewpoint, which offers incredible views along the coast.
-On a clear day you can even see Scotland!
-A sculpture of Manannan Mac Lir, (an Irish sea God) marks the look-out.
+On a clear day, you can even see Scotland!
+A sculpture of Manannan Mac Lir, (an Irish sea God) marks the lookout.

 I spent the night in the town of Portstewart, which also has an impressive beach and is a popular place for surfers.
-On the beach is seafood restaurant Harry’s Shack – which I would definitely recommend.
+On the beach is a seafood restaurant Harry’s Shack – which I would definitely recommend.
 All the seafood is locally caught and expertly cooked.
-Watching the sun set on the beach from the shack with a delicious dinner was a lovely way to spend an evening!
+Watching the sunset on the beach from the shack with a delicious dinner was a lovely way to spend an evening!

 The next day, I was up early and headed to Portrush for a ‘Catch and Sea’ boat trip with Causeway Coast Foodie Tours.
-We sailed out of the harbour on the Causeway Lass and watched the sun rise over the coast, stopping to fish along the way.
+We sailed out of the harbour on the Causeway Lass and watched the sunrise over the coast, stopping to fish along the way.

 We caught Whiting, Mackerel and Coalfish while enjoying some locally made bread as an early morning snack.
 Once back on land, we went to local café Babuska, to eat our catch.
-Chef George Nelson, cooked the fish and served them on toast with a poached egg, bacon, smoked salt and smoked dulse (seaweed).
+Chef George Nelson cooked the fish and served them on toast with a poached egg, bacon, smoked salt and smoked dulse (seaweed).
 All the products were locally sourced and it was delicious.

 Not far from Portrush is Bushmills, home to the famous Bushmills Whiskey Distillery.
 Bushmills is thought to be the oldest distillery in the world and has been making Whiskey since 1608.
-I took a tour of distillery, which explains how Whiskey is made and ends with some Whiskey tasting.
+I took a tour of the distillery, which explains how Whiskey is made and ends with some Whiskey tasting.

-Ballintoy is next on the coastal route, and is the filming location of the Iron Islands from Game of Thrones.
+Ballintoy is next on the coastal route and is the filming location of the Iron Islands from Game of Thrones.
 It’s a quick stop for a wander around the harbour and some pretty rock pools.

 Another iconic landmark is the Carrick–a–Rede Bridge.
 A rope bridge dating back to 1755!
 It’s a beautiful spot, especially on a sunny day.
-Unfortunately both times I’ve visited it’s been very windy with torrential rain, making it slightly more wobbly when crossing the bridge!
+Unfortunately, both times I’ve visited it’s been very windy with torrential rain, making it slightly more wobbly when crossing the bridge!